redis/redis-py/README.md

   execute non-pubsub commands.
 Calling the pubsub method from the Redis client will return a PubSub instance where you can subscribe to channels and listen for messages.
 You can call PUBLISH from both classes.
+* LREM: Order of 'num' and 'value' arguments reversed such that 'num' can provide a default value of zero.

 ## Versioning scheme